 What are you going to offer that's different or unique?
 Is it a specialty lettuce, an heirloom tomato, or an uncommon herb?
 Check out this list of alternative crops as a jumping-off point for a brainstorm session.

 Think outside the supermarket.
 What can you offer customers that the supermarket or even the local food co-op cannot?
-Some of the more unique things I've seen recently: sprouts and shoots, microgreens, rare lettuces, rare or uncommon herbs like marjoram, and value-added products like elderberry syrup, dried herbs, and bags of mixed roots with instructions/ideas for cooking them.
+Some of the unique things we've seen recently: sprouts and shoots, micro greens, rare lettuces, rare or uncommon herbs like marjoram, and value-added products like elderberry syrup, dried herbs, and bags of mixed roots with instructions/ideas for cooking them.

 Some things to think about when making your signs: